rewati-arista/vane_ui/tests/unittests/fixtures/expected_test_host.md

 =========

 Date generated: September 07, 2023 06:22:55PM
-#  Verify hostname is set on device is correct
+#  Verify hostname set on device is correct

 1. Collecting the output of 'show hostname' command from DUT
 2. Verify LLDP system name